PLCnext/CSharpExamples/PLCnext_CSharpExamples/13_EN_ENO/EN_ENO.md

 ## EN/ENO in Functions

-The C# code has not to define the EN/ENO parameters.
-If they are not available, they cannot be used inside the function like in the FB but the whole EN/ENO functionality is handled and added by the IEC compiler itself.
-If ENO shall be set to FALSE by the function, the prototype must be defined with a bool return value and the function result as first parameter marked with an [Output] attribute.
+The function class has to be attributed with "[Eno]".
+If ENO shall be set to FALSE by the function, the prototype must be defined with a bool return value and for the function output the class/function name need to be used for the first parameter as reference.

+The C# code has not to handle the EN/ENO parameters at all.
+If there is no need of manipulating ENO by the function, the EN/ENO functionality is handled and added by the IEC compiler itself and always returns "TRUE".